Byblos: Contemporary history

 Byblos and all of Lebanon were placed under French Mandate from 1920 until 1943 when Lebanon achieved independence.
 The 2006 Lebanon War negatively affected the ancient city by covering its harbour and town walls with an oil slick that was the result of an oil spill from a nearby power plant.

 During the 2024 Israeli invasion of Lebanon, UNESCO gave Byblos and 33 other cultural sites enhanced protection to safeguard them against damage.
+An exhibition of 400 artefacts, Byblos, Millennia-old City of Lebanon, from Byblos was held at the Institut du monde arabe in Paris in 2026.